chfrank-cgn/chfrank-cgn.github.io/openstack.md

 ### Security Groups

-To enable automatic cluster setup, the following [firewall rules](https://rancher.com/docs/rancher/v2.x/en/installation/requirements/ports/) need to be defined between Rancher and the OpenStack tenant:
+The following [firewall rules](https://rancher.com/docs/rancher/v2.x/en/installation/requirements/ports/) need to be defined between Rancher and the OpenStack tenant to enable automatic cluster setup:

 - ssh, http and https in both directons
 - 2376 (docker) from Rancher to the tenant nodes